jupyterhub/outreachy/docs/source/interns/current-tasks.md

 contribution period.
 The table contains a link to the issue describing the task, a label indicating which project it is connected to, an indication of how many applicants can work on the issue simultaneously, and a label indicating the difficulty level of the task.
+See [](microtasks:create:labels) for more details.

 <div class="full-width microtask-table">